CooperVision: History

 In 2011, CooperVision announced its rebranding, developed by Siegel+Gale, a global branding firm.
 In 2012, this rebrand was one of five companies to win the "Best of Awards" by REBRAND.

-Also in 2011, CooperVision initiated a product recall on a limited number of lots of Avaira spherical and toric lenses.
-This was a result of identifying certain lots that did not meet the company's updated quality requirements.
+In August 2011, CooperVision initiated a product recall certain lots of Avaira toric lenses and later spherical lenses, after identifying silicone oil residue in a limited number of lots, following customer complaints of hazy vision.

 In 2013, researchers from CooperVision, along with others from Linköping University, the University of Ottawa, FibroGen Inc., and Synsam Opticians participated in a study on the partial success of artificial corneas.
-This study was published in the Science Translational Medicine and reported on the BBC.
+This study was published in Science Translational Medicine and reported on the BBC.

-In August 2014, CooperVision completed the acquisition of Sauflon Pharmaceuticals Limited, a UK based manufacturer of daily disposable silicone based contact lenses.
+In August 2014, CooperVision completed the acquisition of Sauflon Pharmaceuticals Limited, a UK-based manufacturer of daily disposable silicone based contact lenses.

+In December 2017, CooperVision completed the acquisition of Paragon Vision Sciences.
+This was followed by the acquisition of Blanchard Contact Lenses in 2019 and GP Specialists in 2020.

+CooperVision acquired EnsEyes, a Danish specialty contact lens manufacturer, in June 2022.

+In November 2022, CooperVision announced the acquisition of SynergEyes, a hybrid contact lens manufacturer based in Carlsbad, California.
+The acquisition was completed in January 2023.

 Products

-CooperVision develops, manufactures, and markets a range of contact lenses to a worldwide market.
-CooperVision produces both spherical contact lenses and specialty lens products in varying wearing and replacement schedules (i.e., how long a lens can be worn prior to removal and before it must be discarded).
+CooperVision develops, manufactures, and markets a range of contact lenses.
+CooperVision produces both spherical contact lenses and specialty lens products.

-America's Best, Walmart and Vision Source Private Label Contacts are manufactured by CooperVision.
+America's Best, Walmart, Costco, Visionworks, Pearle Vision, Target Corporation and Vision Source private label contacts are manufactured by CooperVision.